Join the practice

-If you live within the Hedge End or Botley areas (see boundary area below) and wish to register as a new patient, you can either download the new patient questionnaire or pick it up from in the surgery.
-Please bring the completed form, with the relevant identification, to the surgery.
-We are unable to accept it electronically.
+If you live within the Hedge End or Botley areas (see boundary area below) and wish to register as a new patient, you can either download the New Patient Registration Form or pick it up from in the surgery.

 To be eligible to register at the practice, you must live within the practice catchment area.